Economic recovery slow to take root for some in UK

 PICKING UP PACE

-Finance minister George Osborne is not celebrating.
-Criticized by the International Monetary Fund and the opposition Labor party for not spending more to kick the economy into higher gear, he is sticking to his line that Britain is "moving from rescue to recovery" and declines to comment further.
+Chancellor George Osborne is not celebrating.
+Criticised by the International Monetary Fund and the opposition Labour party for not spending more to kick the economy into higher gear, he is sticking to his line that Britain is "moving from rescue to recovery" and declines to comment further.

 With the economy still so fragile, he is understandably reticent of declaring victory.